namannarula/yt-api-fam/README.md

 ## Optimisations to be done
 - Load balancing needs to be added / horizontal scalability needs to be added.
-- Once the application has run, it will take 10 seconds to fetch the first result via the API
+- Once the application has run, it will take 10 seconds to fetch the first result via the API - this can be improved
-- No caching on /search
+- Caching to be added on on /search